manwar/theweeklychallenge/content/blog/review-challenge-093.md

 * an array of arrays
 * a serialized structured list of node values

+### an note on ORDERING

+A binary tree is generally, but not exclusively, considered to be an ordered thing.

-In the case of arrays of arrays, several members uses a data format of the value followed by either one child or two, with a single child occupying index 1 regardless of whether it is the "left" or "right" node.
-In most cases of using a tree this would not matter, as once a child is spawned all interconnectedness for the nodes below is always funneled through that one point, regardless of its chirality.
+In the case of defining an arrays-of-arrays model for the tree, several members used a data format of the value followed by either one child or two, with a single child occupying index 1 regardless of whether it is the "left" or "right" node.
+In many cases of using a tree this would not matter, as once a child is spawned all interconnectedness for the nodes below is always still funneled through that one point, regardless of its chirality.
 Sometimes a branch is just a branch.

 It occurs to me that this is not unlike the mobile in front of me right now hanging from the ceiling, where two pterodactyls and a counterweight fly unfettered and spin freely.
 No matter their momentary physical orientation, their relation to each other remains unchanged.

 This equivalence may not always be the case, however, and the data in specifically directional child nodes may indeed have underlying external associations, such as in a binary search tree.
-In this case the common formal definition of a node as an ordered set {*left*, *value*, *right*} would be more applicable, with an explicit NULL value allowed for either child.
-As the only action here is to total the paths, what-whether their zigging and zagging along the way, these considerations do not apply.
+In this case the common formal definition of a node as an ordered set {*left*, *value*, *right*} would be more applicable, with an explicit NULL value allowed, and even required if necessary, for either child.
+As the only action here is to total the paths, what-whether their meander zigging and zagging along the way, these considerations do not apply.

+So we're good, if that wasn't clear.

 [**Abigail**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/abigail/perl/ch-2.pl)

 Abigail avoids the use of an external package variable to accumulate his running total, compiling subtotals returned from recursive iterations, working backwards from the tail as the instances return.
+It's quite clever as is often the case.

 ```perl
     sub sum_tree ($tree) {